VeriSilicon/acuity-models/README.md

 ## About ACUITY

-Acuity is a python based neural-network framework built on top of Tensorflow, it provides a set of easy to use high level layer API as well as infrastructure for optimizing neural networks.
+Acuity is a python based neural-network framework built on top of Tensorflow, it provides a set of easy to use high level layer API as well as infrastructure for optimizing neural networks for deployment.

  - Importing from popular frameworks such as Caffe and Tensorflow